Can You Really Afford NOT To Invest In Gold?

 Price of Gold

-At present the price of gold is around its all time high and there is every likelihood that its value will continue to increase.
-This is because when other forms of investment are falling due to economic stability gold typically goes in the other direction and climbs in value.
+Historically it has always been the case that when other forms of investment are falling due to economic stability gold typically goes in the other direction and climbs in value.

 By investing in gold you are investing in long term stability.
 Gold acts as hedge against rising inflation and the declining values of paper currencies.
 Unlike paper currency which reflects the value of the government and the economy gold is valuable in itself.